 Lets settle the brown rice vs white rice debate once and for all.
 Here are all the facts to consider when deciding which type of rice is best for your diet and your taste buds.

 The main difference between white and brown rice is that brown rice is considered “whole-grain” because it is harvested and sold with its outer layers intact, whereas white rice is processed to remove parts of the grain like the bran and germ.
 Because of this brown rice has a nuttier and chewier texture whereas white rice tends to be fluffier and milder tasting.

-Because many claim processed foods are “bad” for you and that whole grains are better than refined grains, most will automatically assume brown rice has more benefits than white.
+Because many claim processed foods are “bad” for you and that whole grains are better than refined varieties, most will automatically assume brown rice has more benefits than white.
 The truth is rice itself is not a heavily processed food, to begin with, and the real differences between the two types might surprise you.

 All rice goes through some level of processing in order to be edible.
 This is done through milling.
-And the main difference between white and brown rice is only one step of processing (1).
+And the main difference between white and brown is only one step of processing (1).

 Brown rice is created when the outer hull of the grain is removed - this layer is hard and inedible.
 But the bran and germ layers remain intact with the grain, allowing brown rice to be considered "whole grain".

-The bran layer is often a key source of nutrition in many grains, leaving many to automatically assume brown rice has much more nutrients than white rice.
+The bran layer is often a key source of nutrition in several grains, leaving many to automatically assume brown rice has much more nutrients than white rice.
 But depending on how the grain is processed, the variety of the grain and the serving size you eat, the nutritional differences between the two may surprise you.

 Brown Rice Nutrition

-A four-ounce serving of brown rice provides:
+A four-ounce serving of brown rice contains: